major/major.io/content/posts/2019/2019-10-20-install-chromium-with-vaapi-on-fedora-30.md

 categories:
 - Blog Posts
 date: '2019-10-20'
-description: Lower your CPU usage and increase battery life when you watch certain videos by using Chromium with VAAPI support.
+summary: Lower your CPU usage and increase battery life when you watch certain videos by using Chromium with VAAPI support.
 images:
 - images/2019-10-20-film.jpg